 And other regional and provincial initiatives

-All HIP editors are certified Community Resource Specialist–Database Curators, trained to uphold the highest standards of data quality and service accuracy.
+All HIP editors are certified Community Resource Specialist–Database Curators (CRS–DC), trained to uphold the highest standards of data quality and service accuracy.

 HIP is a proud member of: